Mohit444444/ALL-JS-CONCEPT/README.md

 # ALL-JS-CONCEPT
-This file has basics of js.
+This file has basics of js..